Current undergraduate students can find resources and answers to frequently asked questions below:

 If the course a student needs is full, the student can join the course’s waitlist (if available).
 For a guide on how to join a course’s waitlist, please click here.

-Can I take course at another institution and transfer the credits back to GSU?
+Can I take a course at another institution and transfer the credits back to GSU?

 Yes.
 In order to take courses at another institution and receive credit at GSU, students will have to make an appointment with their advisor to fill out the Transient Student Request Form.